Surfaces of minimal degree of tame representation type and mutations of Cohen-Macaulay modules: Introduction

 \begin{main} Let $X$ be a smooth surface of degree $4$ in $\PP^5$.
 Then, for any $r \ge 1$, there is a family of isomorphism classes of indecomposable Ulrich bundles of rank $2r$, parametrized by $\PP^1$.
 Conversely, any indecomposable ACM bundle on $X$ is rigid or belongs to one of these families (up to a twist).
 In particular, $X$ is of tame CM type. \end{main}

-Recalling the classification by del Pezzo and Bertini of smooth varieties of {\it minimal degree}, i.e. with $d_X=\codim(X)+1$, as $V_2^2$ and rational normal scrolls (cf. \cite{eisenbud-harris:centennial}), we see two things.
+Recalling the classification by del Pezzo and Bertini of smooth varieties of {\it minimal degree}, i.e. with $d_X=\codim(X)+1$, as the Veronese surface in $\PP^5$ and rational normal scrolls (cf. \cite{eisenbud-harris:centennial}), we see two things.
 On one hand, both CM-finite varieties and our examples have minimal degree, actually a surface of degree $4$ in $\PP^5$ is a quartic scroll.
-Incidentally, these have the same graded Betti numbers as $V_2^2$, which is CM-finite.
+Incidentally, these have the same graded Betti numbers as the Veronese surface in $\PP^5$, which is CM-finite.
 On the other hand the remaining varieties of minimal degree are CM-wild by \cite{miro-roig:scrolls}; in fact in \cite{miro-roig:scrolls} also quartic scrolls are claimed to be of wild CM type: the gap in the argument only overlooks our two examples, cf. Remark \ref{occhioallerrore}.
-By the following result, these examples complete the list of non-CM-wild varieties in a considerably broad sense.
+By the following result, these examples complete the list of non-CM-wild varieties in a broad sense.

 \begin{thm*}[cf. \cite{faenzi-pons:arxiv}] Let $X \subset \PP^n$ be a closed normal ACM subvariety of positive dimension, which is not a cone.
 Then $X$ is CM-wild if it is not one of the well-known CM-finite varieties, or an elliptic curve, or a quartic surface scroll. \end{thm*}